It’s hard to place a value on Bible memorization. The verses I learned

 Subscribe to "Annette's Notes" to receive periodic emails containing ideas and inspiration for teaching kids the Bible.
 Rest assured we will never sell or give away your email address.

-I'm excited to share a new book I wrote for kids!
-This book is based on the Jesus Is A-Z Sunday school curriculum and covers letters A-H. Kids can write in the book as they read and learn how amazing Jesus is.
-This book is the first in a series and is available here.
+This is the first book in a series is based on the Jesus Is A-Z Sunday school curriculum and covers letters A-H. Kids can write in the book as they read and learn how amazing Jesus is.

 These colorful Bible Timeline Figures were designed by me and drawn by my daughter Emily.
 They are available for instant digital download in our Etsy shop: Blossom Cottage Arts.